DanWebb/danwebb.co/src/content/collections/journal/effortless-animation-with-react-16-3-and-popmotion-pose.md

 export default App;
 ```

-All we're doing here is toggling between the tow animation states "top" and "bottom" on the mouse enter event, instead of statically passing in the pose prop it's now based on `this.state.pose`.
+All we're doing here is toggling between the two animation states "top" and "bottom" on the mouse enter event, instead of statically passing in the pose prop it's now based on `this.state.pose`.

 Here's the result...